weaveworks/weave-gitops-private/docs/rfcs/0004-query-scaling/README.md

   - **Throttling**: extra logic would be needed to ensure that the agent does not saturate the server with too much data (in the event that the agent is malfunctioning)
   - **Networking**: it is more likely that the management cluster has an existing network path to the leaf than the inverse

-- Prometheus-style agent scraping: would could have an agent on the cluster that collects the data we want, then collect from that agent via HTTP client request
+- Prometheus-style agent scraping: we could have an agent on the cluster that collects the data we want, then collect from that agent via HTTP client request

   - This has the advantage of not exposing the leaf-cluster Kubernetes API server
   - Might be an ideal end-goal, but requires more work to build the agent